yassernamez03/Diabetic-Retinopathy-Detection-App/README.md

 ## Directory Structure

 ## Prerequisites
+you can find the model in my kaggle https://www.kaggle.com/yassernamez/models
 ## Contributing
 Contributions are welcome!
 Please create a pull request or open an issue to discuss your ideas.